michaelawyu/tekton-examples/playground/notes.md

 Katacoda is now starting your experimental Kubernetes cluster and configuring Tekton.
-It may take a few moments to set everything up.
+It may take a few moments to complete.

-## Check setup progress
+## Progress check

 Run `kubectl cluster-info`{{execute}} to check if the Kubernetes cluster has been started.
 You should see the addresses of your Kubernetes cluster master